Every Wedding Needs a Rain Plan

 When couples see each other before the ceremony, we’re able to complete most of the important portraits earlier in the day.
 That means if weather becomes an issue, we can:

-Objectively, a first look creates breathing room in the timeline, which makes the entire day feel calmer ESPECIALLY if it rains.
+Objectively, a first look creates breathing room and flexibility in the timeline, which makes the entire day feel calmer ESPECIALLY if it rains.
+When we have a first look, we can usually move things up or down in the timeline to work around weather.

 7. Clear Umbrellas Are Worth Having on Hand